abdulmukit98/HAM/README.md

 ### Sprint
 We will run 3 sprint
-* Sprint-1 hardware implementation in breadboard.
+* Hardware implementation in breadboard.
 * Android app build
 * Prototype (Optional)